AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 The validation accuracy of the forth trial was 94.4%.

 Normalization decreased the validation accuracy by 0.8% which is significant.
-One possible reason is that some information is lost when setting the values greater than 2 to 2 and setting the values less than -2 to -2.
+One possible reason is that some information is lost when setting the values greater than 3 to 3 and setting the values less than -3 to -3.
 Also, normalization using standard deviation might reduced uniqueness of data distribution for different traffic signs.

 **Trial 5:**

 In the trial 5, Histogram Equalization is used instead of normalization.
 The accuracy dropped to 83%.
-In histogram equalization, smoothness of the images is lost as you can see in the figure below.

 ![alt text][image6]
 Top: original RGB image, Middle: Histogram Equalization on Y image, Bottom: Histogram Equalization on R image